explosion/spaCy/spacy/tests/README.md

 ### Constructing a `Doc` object manually with `get_doc()`

 Loading the models is expensive and not necessary if you're not actually testing the model performance.
-If all you needs ia a `Doc` object with annotations like heads, POS tags or the dependency parse, you can use `get_doc()` to construct it manually.
+If all you need ia a `Doc` object with annotations like heads, POS tags or the dependency parse, you can use `get_doc()` to construct it manually.

 ```python
 def test_doc_token_api_strings(en_tokenizer):